natemccurdy/puppet-pe_install_ps1/README.md

 #### Enable DNS Settings

-By Default, this script will not modify the DNS settings ont he machine, to enable this feature, set the `set_dns` flag to true:
+By Default, this script will not modify the DNS settings on the machine, to enable this feature, set the `set_dns` flag to true:

 ```powershell
 $webClient = New-Object System.Net.WebClient